python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/unix-env-on-windows.md

 To set up WSL, check out [this installation guide from Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install).
-They also have an [FAQ](https://learn.microsoft.com/en-us/windows/wsl/faq) and a [best practices for using WSL in a development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
+They also have an [FAQ](https://learn.microsoft.com/en-us/windows/wsl/faq) and a [best practices guide for using WSL in a development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
 The [part](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-windows-terminal) about getting [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) is particularly good advice as it lets